Table of Contents

 Summary & Additional Resources

 The two most important points a landlord should understand about evictions are that they must adhere to state and local laws and forms, and they must move immediately at every step of the eviction procedure because it is can be a very long and expensive process.
 In addition to acting legally and quickly when handling evictions, it’s critical that landlords practice prevention, by screening prospective tenants for credit, criminal, and eviction histories because these histories tend to repeat themselves.
-Visit our Move Out & Eviction Articles library for further reading on the topic of eviction, and feel free to ask and answer questions in our Eviction Forum, and you’ll find a more detailed flow chart of the eviction process as well.
+Visit our Move Out & Eviction Articles library for further reading on the topic of eviction, and feel free to ask and answer questions in our Eviction Forum, and you’ll find a more detailed flow chart of the eviction procedure as well.
 Also, check how eviction works here!